Sikhs! They’re just like us! – Part 1

 For this first installment we thought we’d talk about a group of people that’s been in the news a lot, lately: Sikh Canadians (Editor: For what it’s worth, “Sikh” is pronounced more-or-less how it’s spelled, the pronunciation “seek” developed to prevent confusion with the word “sick”).

-These past several years, you might have noticed a quite a few headlines about farmer protests, cross-border assassinations, something called “Khalistan”, and, of course, our annual discussion about the bombing of Air India Flight 182 that generally devolves into political grand-standing instead of any discussion about the 300+ innocent-lives lost; and found yourself asking “What is that all about?”.
+These past several years, you might have noticed quite a few headlines about farmer protests, cross-border assassinations, something called “Khalistan”, and, of course, our annual discussion about the bombing of Air India Flight 182 that generally devolves into political grand-standing instead of any discussion about the 300+ innocent-lives lost; and found yourself asking “What is that all about?”.

 Since some of us know a thing-or-two about all of this nonsense, we thought we’d try our hand at giving you a crash-course in the subject.
 Just to be clear, we’re not scholars by any stretch of the imagination, but we figure we can’t do any worse than the kind of information-delivery you get from the national media’s typical offering of word-salad spewed by a White guy who can’t find India on a map, and a South Asian guy who you’ve never heard of, but is apparently the Emperor of Brown People (Editor: Shout-out: South Park).